 The Council's policy on borrowing is set out in its Treasury Management and Investment Strategy approved by the Council each year in February or March.
-Any prudential borrowing need arising from the capital programme has been addressed via internal borrowing from day to day liquidity and from the minimum revenue provision.
-As the Council's level of cash balances were healthy during 2016/17 the only external borrowing taken out by the Council was £1.100 million of short term borrowing.
-This was used for cash-flow purposes to maintain liquidity levels for a 10-day period over Christmas 2016.
+Any borrowing need arising from the capital programme is initially addressed via internal borrowing.